 - If the child’s mother is the primary caregiver 20 percent of the time and the father is the primary caregiver 80 percent of the time, then the mother could be responsible for a larger payment to the child’s father.

-- If the mother earns $60,000 a year and the father earns $40,000 a year it is possible the mother will be responsible for bearing a greater percentage of the cost of raising the child.
+- If the mother earns $60,000 a year and the father earns $40,000 a year, it is most likely the mother will be responsible for bearing a greater percentage of the cost of raising the child.

 Calculate Your Own Responsibility

-- You need your most recent tax returns, paycheck stubs, and tax forms, like W-2s or 1099s.
+- Your most recent tax returns, paycheck stubs, and tax forms, like W-2s or 1099s.

-- mandatory fees like union dues or retirement contributions,
+- Records of mandatory fees, such as union dues or retirement contributions.

 In addition to your personal information, you also need to enter the same data for the child’s other parent.

-It may help to familiarize yourself with the child support formula ahead of time.
-That way you know what to collect and have ready when you plug in the numbers.
+It may help to familiarize yourself with the child support formula beforehand.
+That way, you know what to collect and have ready when you plug in the numbers.

 Custody and child support are critical topics in divorce and family law.
-Every case and set of circumstances is different and it is imperative that you get accurate information regarding your situation.
+Every case and set of circumstances is different, and you must get accurate information regarding your situation.

 Related Reading: Can You Modify Your Child Support Payments?